pwn1sher/KillDefender/README.md

 # Octoberfest7 Edit:
 This is a modified version of KillDefender by pwn1sher.
-The original POC fails when run from an Administrator prompt because even though SeDebuPrivilege is enabled, the Admin user doesn't have the required permissions to access a System level process.
+The original POC fails when run from an Administrator prompt because even though SeDebugPrivilege is enabled, the Admin user doesn't have the required permissions to access a System level process.
 To get around this I added a small snippet of code to open winlogon's token and impersonate system via that token.
 After impersonating System, the POC works like a dream.

 Some observations about this technique:
 1) Unlike other methods to disable defender features (powershell Set-MpPreference...), tamper protection doesn't prevent an attacker from neutering Defender with this method.